glaucopater/json2jsx/README.md

 Default options are the following ones:

-- outputDir (default "./output")
+- outputDir (default "./output").
   The folder used for the generated file, it needs to be writeable.

+- templatesFolder (default: "./react-templates").
+  The folder containing the template used by the library itself.

-- silentMode (default: true)
+- silentMode (default: true).
   Show console message if set to false

-- defaultComponentType: (default: statefull)
+- defaultComponentType (default: "statefull").
   It can be "statefull" or "stateless".
 For statefull React classes are used, for stateless functional components are used.

-- defaultRootComponentName: (default: "App")
+- defaultRootComponentName (default: "App").
   The root component filename.

 - defaultFolderPrefix: (default: "currentdate")